 Appreciative Inquiry Handbook: For Leaders of Change

 Practical tools such as sample project plans, designs, agendas, course outlines, interview guides, worksheets, and resources are provided in this utility book.
-This workbook format covers the introductory concepts for new learners as well as tools for the application of AI.
+This workbook format covers the introductory concepts for new learners, as well as tools for the application of AI.

 In the book, it is suggested that traditional methods that deal with whole systems need updating, considering the current rate of change and transformation experienced in organizations and cultures worldwide.

 AI provides a different take, pulling the focus away from the “deficit”.
-AI is presented not necessarily as a process or methodology, yet as a way of seeing and being in the world.
-According to the AI frame, we do not see problems and solutions as separate; yet, as a coherent whole made up of our wishes for the future and the path towards what could be possible.
+AI is presented not necessarily as a process or method, yet as a way of seeing and being in the world.
+According to the AI frame, we do not see problems and solutions as separate; yet, as a coherent whole, made up of our wishes for the future and the path towards what could be possible.